 Tie your own

-If you are considering giving the therapeutic art of drawing Celtic knots a whirl, there are oodles of great online and offline resources available to get you started, such as Jo Edkins’ website.
-The information is presented in a simplistic format that won’t win web design awards, but is very useful.
+If you’re considering giving the therapeutic art of drawing Celtic knots a whirl, there are oodles of great online and offline resources available to get you started, such as Jo Edkins’ website.
+The information is presented in a simplistic format that won’t win web design awards but is very useful.
 There are a number of different methods taught, so it is worth looking around to find which one works best for you.
 I found David Nicholls’ drawing technique demonstrated in his Youtube video series, to be the most intuitive.
-I have created a printable 1cm grid specially for use with David’s method, that you can download for free here: Duende Celtic Knot Grid
+I have created a printable 1cm grid especially for use with David’s method, that you can download for free here: Duende Celtic Knot Grid.